 This course continues the presentation of the scientific basis underlying human vision by focusing on the principles of binocularity and stereopsis, related concepts, and their application particularly when binocularity is abnormal.
 The course covers basic concepts such as the horopter, fusion, retinal correspondence, and others.
 It also covers the neurological pathways and systems involved in maintaining normal binocularity so as to lay down the foundation for an understanding of the clinical presentation and testing in the evaluation of normal and abnormal binocular conditions discussed in later courses.

-OPT 627 Anterior Segment and Ocular Pharmacology II

-This course continues the presentation of the diagnoses and management of the diseases of the anterior segment including those of the ocular adnexa, conjunctiva, cornea, anterior chamber, iris, and crystalline lens as well as the impact of ocular trauma on the anterior segment.
-It addresses the etiology, diagnosis and management of infectious, autoimmune, neuromuscular, degenerative and neoplastic conditions as well as those involving surgical and laser interventions.
+Credit Hours: 2.5 and management of infectious, autoimmune, neuromuscular, degenerative and neoplastic conditions as well as those involving surgical and laser interventions.
 Laboratory testing and management protocols are reviewed.
 Assessment techniques, specific to the anterior segment will be discussed and demonstrated in a case-based lab setting.

+OPT 627 Anterior Segment Disease and Ocular Pharmacology II

+This course continues the presentation of the diagnoses and management of the diseases of the anterior segment including those of the ocular adnexa, conjunctiva, cornea, anterior chamber, iris, and crystalline lens as well as the impact of ocular trauma on the anterior segment.
+It addresses the etiology, diagnosis